harlexkhal/DreamRealm/README.md

 ```

 ### Building project with Cmake and building binaries
-This program have been tested on Windows 10 and binaries built with visual studio 2019. but should work under any systems that fulfills the aforementioned requirements.
+This program has been tested on Windows 10 and binaries built with visual studio 2019. but should work under any system that fulfils the aforementioned requirements.

 #### Building Project Solution Files
 Make sure to set the environmental path variable of cmake. then on the parent directory of the project using cli. run